-Our Board of Directors has fixed the close of business on April 27, 2020 as the record date for the determination of stockholders entitled to notice of and to vote at our Annual Meeting of Stockholders and any adjournments or postponements thereof.
-We are again making our proxy materials available to you electronically in an effort to reduce the number of copies that we print.
+Our Board of Directors has fixed the close of business on April 23, 2021 as the record date for the determination of stockholders entitled to notice of and to vote at our Annual Meeting and any adjournments or postponements thereof.
+Due in part to concerns regarding the ongoing COVID-19 pandemic, and to support the health and wellbeing of our associates, Board of Directors, stockholders, and other meeting participants, we are again making our proxy materials available to you electronically.

-Ollie's continues to respond to the rapidly changing circumstances surrounding the COVID-19 pandemic.
-We determined to hold our Annual Meeting on a virtual-only basis in response to public health, travel, and safety concerns related to COVID-19.
-As a result, the entire meeting will occur online and there will be no physical location where stockholders can attend.
-You will be able to attend and participate in the Annual Meeting via a live audio webcast by visiting www.virtualshareholdermeeting.com/OLLI2020.
+In recognition of the ongoing COVID-19 pandemic, the entire meeting will occur online and there will be no physical location where stockholders can attend.
+You will be able to attend and participate in the Annual Meeting via a live audio webcast by visiting:

+www.virtualshareholdermeeting.com/OLLI2021.